 While the whole grain stamp can be helpful for finding products that contain whole grains, just because something is made with whole grains doesn’t mean it’s healthy.
-It’s important to take not only the amount of whole grains into consideration, but all the other ingredients as well.
+It’s important to take not only the amount of whole grains into consideration but all the other ingredients as well.

 As Bruce knows all about from his previous career as a Big Food marketer, health claims like “made with whole grains” are used all the time to sell products that are not actually healthy.
 Case in point: Froot Loops®.
-Like many pre-sweetened cereals, Froot Loops® likes to feature health claims like “Made with Whole Grains” and “Good Source of Fiber.”
+Like many pre-sweetened kinds of cereal, Froot Loops® likes to feature health claims like “Made with Whole Grains” and “Good Source of Fiber.”
 But with 12g of sugar per 29g serving, Froot Loops® is over 40% sugar!
 Let’s face it, these cereals are anything but healthy!

 Shopping for and Cooking 8 deliciously healthy REAL whole grains.

 Real, intact whole grains can be found in most grocery stores in boxes and bags, but buying them in the bulk bin section can save you some money.
 To help you get started using more intact whole grains, here’s my guide to cooking 8 of my favorites:

 While cooking REAL whole grains may take longer, the cooking time is “hands-off.”
 Please note that because there are many variables when cooking grains (gas versus electric stove-tops, whether you’ve soaked the grains, type of cookware, etc.) cooking times can vary—so definitely use this chart as a guide.
 The first couple of times you cook these grains, experiment a little, and figure out the exact cooking times that work best given your conditions.
 Also, although I personally haven’t used a rice cooker to cook grains, I know Bruce is a huge fan of this cooking method.